Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/serialization/inetworkserializable-networkserializer.md

 - Serialize value from Array[n] element into the stream

-The `BitSerializer.IsReading` flag is being utilized here to determine whether or not to set `length` value to prepare before writing into the stream —  we then use it to determine whether or not to create a new `int[]` instance with `length` size to set `Array` before reading values from the stream.
+The `NetworkSerializer.IsReading` flag is being utilized here to determine whether or not to set `length` value to prepare before writing into the stream —  we then use it to determine whether or not to create a new `int[]` instance with `length` size to set `Array` before reading values from the stream.

 ### Example: Move